 MacOS 7.5.5 or later Power PC Processor 32 MB of RAM or more (64 recommended) 28.8 kbps modem or faster (56 kbps modem recommended) Sound card & speakers (for some courses)

-These are the minimal requirements.
-If your computer's components and software exceed these requirements, you can expect improved performance.
+- These are the minimal requirements.
+If your computer's components and software exceed these requirements, you can expect improved performance. - Some courses may also require the use of a CD-ROM.

 Frequently Asked Questions About Online Courses